 Family life centres on the excellent local schools of Marshgate Primary School, Christ’s School, King’s House School, The Vineyard School, Old Vicarage School and St Elizabeth’s Catholic School.

-Richmond Town Centre, which includes Richmond Green, is ideally situated near the shops and train/tube stations, with many purpose built/conversion flats and all types of Victorian and Georgian properties.
+Richmond Town Centre, which includes Richmond Green, is ideally situated near the shops and train/tube stations, with many purpose-built/conversion flats and all types of Victorian and Georgian properties.
 There are some very pretty roads, including Richmond Green itself, Old Palace Lane that leads down to the river and the Old Swan Pub, Old Palace Yard, where the remains of Henry the VIII’s old palace can still be seen and Sydney Road, which is a good example of Victorian architecture at its best.
-There is also a gym off Wakefield Road, near the main bus station which has routes to all local areas.
+There is also a gym off Wakefield Road, near the main bus station which has routes to all of the local areas.

 Richmond Hill is just to the south of the town centre and has prestigious residential roads lined by fine Victorian for and five-bedroom townhouses and conversion flats and is within five to 15 minutes journey of the train/tube.
 Richmond Hill is a roughly triangular shape and can be outlined on a map by drawing a line from the bottom of Richmond Hill (road) up the Hill as far as the Richmond Park Gates (passing spectacular views from the Terrace Gardens across the Thames and beyond to Petersham, Twickenham and Teddington) then broadly to the bottom of Kings Road and back to the bottom of Richmond Hill (road).
 At the heart of Richmond Hill is ‘the village’ which radiates out from the small shops dotted along Friars Stile Road.
 There is also a membership gym in the Richmond Gate Hotel.